MeetUp on IT Outsourcing in the Heart of Silicon Valley

--Considering the set of opinions and multilevel discussion – investors, providers, advisors, buyers – we managed to perform out this time.
-So it definitely was a success.
+-Considering the set of opinions and different angles of discussion - investors, providers, advisors, buyers - we managed to excel.
+It was a successful event, definitely.

 -I make this conclusion relying on the opinion of Megan Smith, former Google executive, who mentioned that “there’s going to be 1.4 million tech and I.T. jobs coming within the next decade [in the U.S.] and only 400,000 trained people to fill them.”
-In other words, the demand of IT talents in the U.S. only is going to grow exponentially, so the interest to outsourcing to the IT locations that provide outstanding quality will grow directly.
-Basically, this is the answer: we were right on time.
+In other words, the demand of IT talent in the U.S. only is going to grow exponentially, so the interest in outsourcing to the IT locations that provide high quality will grow directly.
+This was a relevant topic to take, indeed.

 If you have missed the event for some reasons or haven’t had a chance to learn about IT outsourcing basics, GO TO THIS CHECK-LIST to find out if your business is ready to rely on IT outsourcing.
 Contact us directly and talk with Digiteum experts about your tech talent shortage and needs.